F-I-D-O/Manuals/manuals/LaTeX/LaTeX workflow.md

-So far we have three LaTeX toolchains tah has proven to work well:
+So far we have three LaTeX toolchains that has proven to work well:

-- **Overleaf**: Cloud tool which is stable and very good for collaboration.
+- **Overleaf**: Cloud tool that is stable and very good for collaboration.
-- **Texmaker + MiKTex**: Traditioanl desktop setup.
+- **Texmaker + MiKTex**: Traditional desktop setup.
-- **VSCode + Latex Workshop + Tinytex**: Modern desktop setup.
+- **VSCode + Latex Workshop + MikTeX/Tinytex**: Modern desktop setup.
 The main advantage is that VSCode has the best Copilot support from all the editors, which is a huge time saver.

 # VSCode + Latex Workshop + MikTeX/Tinytex
 ## Installation